 - I Did What I Had to Do: Her justification for killing enemy Jaffa and taking their symbiotes, as the young Jaffa girls under her care would die without them.

-- My God, What Have I Done?: The above leads to a moment of this after she realizes she's inadvertently killed a free Jaffa, causing her to wonder how many other potential allies she's killed over the years.
+- My God, What Have I Done?: She realizes she's inadvertently killed a free Jaffa, causing her to wonder how many other potential allies she's killed over the years.

 - What Happened to the Mouse?: Never seen or mentioned after her second appearance, despite her relationship with Teal'c.